 Do not be wise in your own eyes; fear the LORD and depart from evil.

 Whether it’s in times of persecution or some other kind of mistreatment, as I mentioned above, our tendency is to return evil for evil.
 But God says “fear the Lord and depart from evil.”
-In fact, Romans 12 reminds us that we’re to overcome evil with good.
+Romans 12 reminds us that we’re to overcome evil with good.

 Matthew 9.1-17: